LUMC/HAMLET/docs/source/snv-indels.rst

 The variants annotated by VEP are then filtered based on a number of different criteria:

 1. Variants that are present on the ``blacklist`` are excluded.
-2. Only variants that are present on one of the specified transcripts in ``ref_id_mapping`` are included.
-3. Only variants that match one of the consequences defined in ``vep_include_consequence`` are included.
+2. Only variants that match at least one criteria in ``filter_criteria`` are included.
-4. Variant that have a population frequency of more than 1% in the ``gnomADe`` population are excluded.
+3. Variant that have a population frequency of more than 1% in the ``gnomADe`` population are excluded.

 Picard is used to generate various alignment statistics.